ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 $ port install opam
 ```

-> **Note**: While it's rather straitforward to install opam using macOS, it's possible you'll run into problems later with Homebrew because it has changed the way it installs.
+> **Note**: While it's rather straightforward to install opam using macOS, it's possible you'll run into problems later with Homebrew because it has changed the way it installs.
 The executable files cannot be found in ARM64, the M1 processor used in newer Macs.
 Addressing this can be a rather complicated procedure, so we've made [a short ARM64 Fix doc](/docs/arm64-fix) explaining this so as not to derail this installation tutorial.

 **For Linux**